 If you intend to change Gordon’s diet, you need to do so gradually and with supervision with your vet because these dogs are prone to developing digestive upsets.
 If you change your canine companion’s diet and start to notice their tummy is upset, you should put them back on their original diet and have your vet intervene before you put him on a new diet.

-Older Gordon Setters are known to be finicky or fussy eats, but they should still be fed a high-quality diet.
+The older Gordon Setter is known to be finicky or fussy eats, but they should still be fed a high-quality diet.
 Mature dogs should be fed at least twice a day, in the morning, and even, and make sure their food meats all the necessary nutritional requirements.

 Avoid giving Setters one large meal a day because they are prone to bloat.
 Instead, divide their meals and make sure they eat enough food and still be on a healthy weight range.
 Due to their proneness to bloat, avoid exercising your Gordon just before or after eating.
 Make sure to provide them with fresh, clean water at all times.